HasanAmmar05/Subscription-Tracker-API/README.md

 # Subscription Tracker API

 ## Overview
 This project is a RESTful API for managing subscription services.
 It allows users to create accounts, track their various subscriptions (like streaming services, news sites, etc.), and receive reminders before renewal dates.
-The API includes authentication, subscription management, and integrates with Arcjet for rate limiting and bot protection.
+The API includes authentication, subscription management, and integrates with Arcjet for rate limiting and bot protection

 ## Tech Stack
 - **Node.js**: Powers the server runtime